Pierre Schaeffer: Early life and education

 Schaeffer was born in Nancy in 1910.
-His parents were both musicians (his father a violinist; his mother, a singer), and at first it seemed that Pierre would also take on music as a career.
-However his parents discouraged his musical pursuits from childhood and had him educated in engineering.
-He studied at several universities in this inclination, the first of which was Lycée Saint-Sigisbert located in his hometown of Nancy.
+His parents were both musicians (his father was a violinist; his mother, a singer), and at first it seemed that Pierre would also take on music as a career.
+However, his parents discouraged his musical pursuits from childhood and had him educated in engineering.
+He studied at several universities in this inclination, the first of which was Lycée Saint-Sigisbert, located in his hometown of Nancy.
 Afterwards he moved westwards in 1929 to the École Polytechnique in Paris and finally completed his education in the capital at the École supérieure d'électricité, in 1934.

 Schaeffer received a diploma in radio broadcasting from the École Polytechnique.
 He may have also received a similar qualification from the École nationale supérieure des télécommunications, although it is not verifiable as to whether or not he ever actually attended this university.

 Early experimentation

-Later in 1934 Schaeffer entered his first employment as an engineer, briefly working in telecommunications in Strasbourg.
+Later in 1934 Schaeffer entered his first employment as an engineer, briefly working in telecommunications for the Postes et Télécommunications in Strasbourg.
 In 1935 he began a relationship with a woman named Elisabeth Schmitt, and later in the year married her and with her had his first child, Marie-Claire Schaeffer.
-He and his new family then officially relocated to Paris where he joined the Radiodiffusion Française (now called Radiodiffusion-Télévision Française; French for "French Radio and Television Broadcasting") in 1936 and began his work in radio broadcasting and presentation.
+He and his new family then officially relocated to Paris in 1936 where began his work in radio broadcasting and presentation.
 It was there that he began to move away from his initial interests in telecommunications and to pursue music instead, combining his abilities as an engineer with his passion for sound.
 In his work at the station, Schaeffer experimented with records and an assortment of other devices—the sounds they made and the applications of those sounds—after convincing the radio station's management to allow him to use their equipment.
 This period of experimentation was significant for Schaeffer's development, bringing forward many fundamental questions he had on the limits of modern musical expression.

 In these experiments, Pierre tried playing sounds backwards, slowing them down, speeding them up and juxtaposing them with other sounds, all techniques which were virtually unknown at that time.
 He had begun working with new contemporaries whom he had met through RTF, and as such his experimentation deepened.
 Schaeffer's work gradually became more avant-garde, as he challenged traditional musical style with the use of various devices and practices.
-A unique variety of electronic instruments—ones which Schaeffer and his colleagues created, using their own engineering skills—came into play in his work, like the chromatic, sliding and universal phonogenes, François Bayle's Acousmonium and a host of other devices such as gramaphones and some of the earliest tape recorders.
+Eventually, a unique variety of electronic instruments—ones which Schaeffer and his colleagues created, using their own engineering skills—came into play in his work, like the chromatic, sliding and universal phonogenes, François Bayle's Acousmonium and a host of other devices such as gramaphones and some of the earliest tape recorders.